Syndica/sig/src/gossip/readme.md

         self.filters[index].add(hash)
 ```

-- we then need to consume the filter set into a vector of `CrdsFilter` which we'll send to the network
+- after adding all values to the `CrdsFilterSet`, we then need to consume the set into a vector of `CrdsFilters` which we'll send to different peers
-- each filter also requires a mask which identifies what filter it is (\what the first N bits of the hash values it contains)
+- to idenitfy which hash bits each filter contains, we use a mask
   - eg, the mask of the first filter would be `000`, the mask of the second filter would be `001`, the third filter would be `010`, ...

 ```python